Georgina Aguilar, MD

 Rebecca Adams, MD

-Texas Tech University School of Medicine I came to Natividad from the US-Mexico border town of El Paso, where I met my fiancé and had the opportunity to work with refugees and begin learning Spanish.
+Texas Tech University School of Medicine I moved to Natividad from the US-Mexico border town of El Paso, where I had the opportunity to work with refugees and begin learning Spanish.
 Originally from Austin (the hippy-turned-tech capital of Texas), I learned interviewing techniques in my previous career of television and documentary filmmaking, and absorbed values of social justice while working at my local PBS station and volunteering with the Workers Defense Project.
 In my free time I enjoy hiking and swimming, novels by Louise Erdrich & Ursula Le Guin, and I like to be outside.

 Joaquin Charles, MD

 Universidad Autónoma de Guadalajara, Mexico Both sides of my family were migrant farmworkers, who eventually settled in California where the work was more consistent.
 My father, mother, two brothers and I moved around the country as my father broke the cycle and acquired higher education.
 However, we always returned to California to spend time with my grandparents during the summers.

 I was born in Seattle, WA.
 We moved to Minneapolis, MN when I was two, where I spent my childhood until 5th grade when we moved to Salinas, CA for one year.
 We then moved to El Paso, TX for the next four years.
 Finally, we returned to our home in the central valley of California when I was a sophomore in high school.
 I graduated from high school in Visalia, CA. I then started my undergraduate course work at University of California at Santa Cruz.
 After finishing most my premed course work, I began a career in construction.
 I started doing tree work and landscaping, then eventually moved on to building/remodeling homes.
 At that time in my life, I had more time for my hobbies; traveling, woodworking, backpacking, mountain biking, surfing and playing basketball.